3 reminders for when your spouse is irritating you

 Here’s the thing.
 Maybe some of my friends don’t realize that EVERY marriage has these lists.
 Your husband/wife generally finds you as irritating as you find him/her.
 It’s just the way of things.
 We live with this person all day, every day, and that begins to wear on us all.
 It’s normal and natural to wonder if this is as good as it gets.

-The part we have control over is our response.
+The part we have control over is our response

 Proverbs 21:9 tells us that it’s better to live in the corner of a rooftop than with a nagging wife.
 Ouch!
 If we’re constantly bugging our spouse about how he/she irritates us, we may want to take a step back and consider these next verses.
+Think and speak life to create positive cycles of communication in your marriage.

-Matthew 7:3 reminds us that while it’s tempting to pick apart all that our loved one does, we should look to ourselves first.
-We aren’t perfect either.
-What irritating behaviors do we have that we could work on first?
 I know that while it’s temping to pick on my spouse about not cleaning up the sink at night, I also need to work on my habit of interrupting him when he’s telling a story.
 Unlearning that behavior may take a while.
 I can work on that while I lovingly clean up the sink.

 improve your marriage by clicking here